Sunday, October 31, 2021

 I knew what she meant.
 She wasn't asking for a point-by-point recapitulation of our 38-year relationship, but wondering how we, who like the outdoors, like nature, like to hike, had nevertheless managed to miss Door County until this week.

-or County, one that I shrugged off because a) I had worked my first internship in Green Bay Wisconsin, from January to March, 1981, which did not leave me with happy memories of the place b) a few years after that we had gone to the Horicon Marsh in Fon du Lac, which I assumed was the same place, or near enough, but is actually 150 miles away and c) I tend to shrug off most things that aren't staying right where I always am, doing what I'm always doing.
+My fault, surely.
+First, because most things are.
+And second, I do recall her mentioning a desire to go to Door County, one that I shrugged off because a) I had worked my first internship in Green Bay Wisconsin, from January to March, 1981, which did not leave me with happy memories of the place b) a few years after that we had gone to the Horicon Marsh in Fon du Lac, which I assumed was the same place, or near enough, but is actually 150 miles away and c) I tend to shrug off most things that aren't staying right where I always am, doing what I'm always doing.

 Being me, I started wondering where the "Door" in "Door County" comes from.
-I assumed it had to be from some person—Frederick Door, an early pioneer perhaps—or because the place is the entryway somewhere.
+I assumed it had to be from some person — Frederick Door, an early pioneer perhaps — or because the place is the entryway somewhere.
 It actually comes, quite spectacularly, from Porte des Morts, "the Door of Death," a name given to a region offshore where Lake Michigan meets the waters of Green Bay that many Native-Americans supposedly lost their lives traversing.
-I don't want to say it was worth coming just to find that out—it was the hiking, the hanging-out-with-my-wife, and the not-being-at-home-working parts that made it worth coming.
+I don't want to say it was worth coming just to find that out — it was the hiking, the hanging-out-with-my-wife, and the not-being-at-home-working parts that made it worth coming.
 But I was glad to learn it nonetheless.

 Door County Headlands